MLA Works Cited: Electronic Sources (Web Publications)

 A Page on a Web Site

 For an individual page on a Web site, list the author or alias if known, followed by the information covered above for entire Web sites.
-Remember to use n.p. if no publisher name is available and n.d. if no publishing date is given.
+If the publisher is the same as the website name, only list it once.

 An Image (Including a Painting, Sculpture, or Photograph)

-If the work is cited on the web only, then provide the name of the artist, the title of the work, the medium of the work, and then follow the citation format for a website.
+If the work is cited on the web only, then provide the name of the artist, the title of the work, and then follow the citation format for a website.
 If the work is posted via a username, use that username for the author.

 An Article in a Web Magazine

-Provide the author name, article name in quotation marks, title of the Web magazine in italics, publisher name, publication date, medium of publication, and the date of access.
-Remember to use n.p. if no publisher name is available and n.d. if no publishing date is given.
+Provide the author name, article name in quotation marks, title of the web magazine in italics, publisher name, publication date, URL, and the date of access.

 An Article in an Online Scholarly Journal